IG30/First-Mile-Stone/README.md

 ### Content ###

-The text in the about me section has been created and translated by me.
+* The text in the about me section has been created and translated by me.

 ### Media ###

-The photos of this page were found doing an advance search in google.
+* The photos of this page were found doing an advance search in google.
 Selecting color: "black and white" and in "using rights" selecting "free to use and share, even commercialy".

+### Acknowledgments ###

+* [Code institute](https://codeinstitute.net/) For their guidance throughtout the process.
+* "Online Tutorial" channel on youtube.
+I followed one of their videos to create my skill section.
+The video can be found [here](https://www.youtube.com/watch?v=Ft73g5Kyknw).
+* [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) Their documantation helped me to create the navbar, the scrollspy feature and overall a better responsive design.
+* [W3schools](https://www.w3schools.com/) Their documantation helped me to answer questions about a particular property.